bymayo/craft-dribbble/README.md

 # Dribbble

-Dribbble is a Craft CMS plugin that enables use of the Dribbble API to pull in shots, users, buckets etc via Twig.
+Dribbble is a Craft CMS plugin that enables use of the Dribbble API to pull in shots, projects, user etc via Twig.

 ## Install

 - Add the `dribbble` directory into your `craft/plugins` directory.
 - Navigate to `Settings -> Plugins` and click the "Install" button.
-- Register your application with Dribbble Developer - http://developer.dribbble.com.
+- Navigate to `Settings -> Plugins` and click on settings for Dribbble (Little cog Icon)
-- Once you've registered your application, copy the `Client Access Token`.
+- Register your application with Dribbble - https://dribbble.com/account/applications/new using the `Website URL` and `Callback URL` in the plugin settings.
-- Navigation to `Settings -> Plugins` and click on settings for Dribbble (Little cog Icon)
+- Once you've registered your application, copy the `Client ID` and `Client Secret` and fill in the correct fields in plugin settings.
-- Paste your `Client Access Token` in to `Access Token` field, and save.
+- When your settings have saved click `Connect to Dribbble` and authorise Dribbble to connect to Craft CMS.

 ## Templating